ppy/osu-web/resources/views/docs/_structures/user_extended.md

 ---------------- | ---------------------------------- | -----------------------------------------------------------
 cover_url        | string                             | url of profile cover.
 Deprecated, use cover.url instead.
 discord          | string?                            | |
-has_supported    | boolean                            | whether or not ever being a supporter in the past interests        | string?                            | |
+has_supported    | boolean                            | Whether or not the user has a current or past osu!supporter tag. interests        | string?                            | |
 join_date        | [Timestamp](#timestamp)            | |
 location         | string?                            | |